 1. Pre-Planning Stage

-- defining the scope of the review
+- Defining the precise scope of the review — what process elements, systems, and boundaries are included

 2. Execution Stage